kdabiria/JSON-java/README.md

 SWE 262P Milstone 2
 ===============================
 The changes are in XML.java file and XMLTest.java.
-To run the proram to see the functionallity of the two function you can run the unit test XMLTest file.
+To run the proram to see the functionallity of the two function:
+Step 1:
+    you can run the unit test XMLTest file.
+Step 2:
     Another way to test the functions is:  (We hve Test.java file):
         .
 In command line (mac or linux) go to the the src/main/java . javac org/json/*.java
         . jar cf json-java.jar org/json/*.class
         . javac -cp .:json-java.jar Test.java
         . java -cp .:json-java.jar Test

     The out will be in .json file in same directory!

 JSON in Java [package org.json]